QuantaAlpha: An Evolutionary Framework for LLM-Driven Alpha Mining: Method

-Operationally, the primitive identifies specific trajectory segments that consistently contribute to high cumulative rewards—such as hypothesis templates, factor construction patterns, or strategic repair actions—and merges them into a single, highly coherent sequence.
-This recombination mimics the human practice of combining complementary strengths from different solutions, while providing a more credible lineage by explicitly inheriting decisions that have been validated in previously successful trajectories.
+Operationally, the primitive identifies trajectory segments that consistently contribute to high cumulative rewards—such as hypothesis templates, factor construction patterns, or strategic repair actions—and merges them into a highly coherent sequence.
+This recombination mimics the human practice of combining complementary strengths from different solutions, while providing a more credible lineage by explicitly inheriting decisions validated in previously successful trajectories.